BennySLV/Spring-Boot-Demo-Application/README.md

 # Spring-Boot-Demo-Application
-This project is a introductory Spring Boot application.
+This project is an introductory Spring Boot application.
 Based on the Spring Boot tutorial created by FreeCodeCamp.